mlmaster1995/twitter-with-kafka-stream/README.md

   is not a combination of multiple point-to-point data pipelines, BUT a tweet stream pipeline based on ```Lambda Architecture``` which includes the batch layer, and the real-time stateful processing layer for further down-stream process in the serving layer.

-V. This project is developed and tested in the self-configured VM with related technologies as [Built With](#built-with).

 ### Built With
 * [JDK 8](https://www.oracle.com/ca-en/java/technologies/javase/javase-jdk8-downloads.html)
 * [Apache Kafka 2.7.0](https://kafka.apache.org/0102/documentation.html)